-- 13. In the Transition Definition window, select OK. - 14.
-In the Alarm Definition window, select Save.
+- 12. Select the OK button in the Transition Definition window. - 13.
+Select the Save button in the Alarm Definition window.

 You have now created the second alarm of the multi-alarm behavior model to monitor high-traffic conditions on an overworked node.